>

 $2,495

-• An application for Probate by an executor named in the Will
+• A complete application for Probate (for executors named in the Will)

 Do you need a Grant of Probate or Letters of Administration?